studioml/studio-go-runner/docs/ci.md

 microk8s.kubectl --namespace $K8S_NAMESPACE logs -f $K8S_POD_NAME
 ```

-## Locally deployed keel testing and CI

 These instructions will be useful to those using a locally deployed Kubernetes distribution such as microk8s.
-If you wish to use microk8s you should first deploy using the workstations instructions found in this souyrce code repository at docs/workstation.md.
+If you wish to use microk8s you should first deploy using the workstations instructions found in this source code repository at docs/workstation.md.
 You can then return to this section for further information on deploying the keel based CI/CD within your microk8s environment.

 In the case that a test of a locally pushed docker image is needed you can build your image locally and then when the build.sh is run it will do a docker push to a microk8s cluster instance running on your workstation or laptop.
 In order for the keel deployment to select the locally hosted image registry you set the Image variable for stencil to substitute into the ci\_keel.yaml file.